MicrosoftDocs/globalization/globalization/localization/localize-games.md

 Localized text, audio, and multimedia in games must sound natural and genre-appropriate to maintain audience immersion.
 The game's marketing material, webpage, and other supporting material should also use the same style and register as the game itself to avoid breaking players’ immersion.

 Audio and video localization for games is a crucial part, much more so that with software.
 It usually means [re-creation](../media/re-creation.md) of the source material: translation adaptation, casting, directing, and lip-syncing to match facial animations might all be needed.
 This adds complexity and cost.
-It also means that localization needs to start early enough in the development process, or it will not have enough time for any rework cause by script changes or other reasons.
+It also means that localization needs to start early enough in the development process, or it will not have enough time for any rework caused by script changes or other reasons.

 The localization team is usually detached from the development team, so they might only have the original dialog audio files and a script to go on.
 The original voice actors might have worked closely with the development team, getting helpful feedback on how their lines should be delivered.
 Ideally, the localization team would receive a briefing of the content to be produced along with the script and audio files.
 Reviewing or testing each localized language version separately could be considered as well.